deep-security/aws-waf/README.md

                         access
   -t DSM_TENANT, --dsm-tenant DSM_TENANT
-                        The name of the Deep Security tenant/account --ignore-ssl-validation
+                        The name of the Deep Security tenant/account -a AWS_ACCESS_KEY, --aws-access-key AWS_ACCESS_KEY
+                        The access key for an IAM identity in the AWS account to connect to
+  -s AWS_SECRET_KEY, --aws-secret-key AWS_SECRET_KEY
+                        The secret key for an IAM identity in the AWS account to connect to
+  -r AWS_REGION, --aws-region AWS_REGION
+                        The name of AWS region to connect to
+  --ignore-ssl-validation
                         Ignore SSL certification validation.
 Be careful when you use this as it disables a recommended security